la2050/archive/_projects/2016/creating-a-first-food-friendly-south-los-angeles.md

   support and care services to mothers and their families within clinics.
 BFLA will assist CHCs with establishing written procedures that ensure a breastfeeding-friendly clinic environment.
-project_image_2: 3797480105741-team90.jpeg
-empty_column_1: ''
 organization_name: BreastfeedLA
 organization_website: breastfeedla.org
-organization_name_2: BreastfeedLA
-organization_activity: >-
-  BreastfeedLA is dedicated to improving the health and wellbeing of infants and families through education, outreach, and advocacy to promote and support breastfeeding.
-ein: ''

 ---